deliverbi/Gdrive-API-Google-Sheets/README.md

 Service Keys can be generated for a project within google.
 Then the email address of the service key needs to be used for sharing of the spreadsheet within google sheets

+For : gdrivedownloadsheetsLoop.py

+Requires only service key.json file name, The google sheet names are derived from a.txt file you place in the same directory

 # Setup

 Make sure your python library for google api is this version ( can be higher but not tested on higher versions)